Lilyzhangg1/Lilyzhangg1/README.md

 <br>

-- 🌱 I’m currently in my second year studying software engineering
+- 🌱 I’m currently in my second year studying **Software Engineering**

 - 📫 You can reach me  at **l237zhan@uwaterloo.ca**